imgag/ngs-bits/doc/NGSD/installation.md

 This document describes the installation of the NGSD database and the GSvar tool.
 The installation instructions are based on Ubuntu 14.04 LTS, but should work similarly on other Linux distributions.

+## (0) Installation of dependencies

+First we need to make sure that we have all packages required the rest of the installation:

+	> apt-get install subversion git php5 g++ maven

 ##(1) Setup of the MySQL database

 The database backend of the NGSD is a MySQL database.
 To set it up, follow these instructions: